rccyx/osyx/README.md

 You'd see Alacritty, Ghostty, and Kitty configs, but none of them is slightly workable or even fits the other programs. i3 and Hyprland in the same dump, makes no sense.

-This project is work in progress though.
-And I'm slowly open sourcing the entire system in layers.

-My private setup is further ahead, but I'm busy, so parts only become public when they're stable and tested enough, which takes a little bit of time.
+My private setup is further ahead, and I'm busy, so parts only become public when they're stable and tested enough, which takes a little bit of time.
 I can't release something half portable.
-So when something is public, it's tested thoroughly and documented enough that you can fork it, use it, or fix it.
+So when something is public, it's tested thoroughly and documented enough that you can fork it, use it, or fix it yourself.

 For example, [thyx](https://github.com/rccyx/thyx) existed since 2024, but was only open sourced in June 2026.

-I also compile the window manager using a custom Hyprland builder for Debian from source.
-It works perfectly, but hasn't been open sourced yet while it undergoes final stability checks.

-The other installers you'll find for Debian usually come with bloat and are barely tested.
-May work, may not, please submit an issue.
-So everything is CI/CD tested and only builds exactly what I need: Nothing but Hyprland.

 The current repo is mostly the visual setup for now.
+If you have the core programs like Hypr, tmux, starship etc, you can achieve the exact same look as the demos.

 But still, it exposes the portable surface, that I'll keep adding to: